-Due to relatively small size of the Bank's operations during the year credit risk exposure is monitored by the Management Board and Credit Risk Committee.
+Credit risk exposure is monitored by the Management Board, Credit Risk Committee and Supervisory Board.

 The Bank continuously monitors the performance of individual credit exposures and regularly reassesses the creditworthiness of its customers.
 The review is based on the customer's most recent financial statements and other information submitted by the borrower, or otherwise obtained by the Bank.